Chaitanya-45/Bank-Management-System/README.md

 # Bank-Management-System
-Basic code on Bank Management system in C using basic concepts of structures and strings.
+A very basic code on Bank Management system in C using basic concepts of structures and strings.

 => **Description:**
 The bank management system is an application for maintaining a person’s account in a bank.
 It deals with creation of an account,